Indigenous peoples in Chile: Social and economic status

-The Mapuche conflict
+Mapuche conflict

-As of 2009, there were instances of violent confrontations between indigenous Mapuche groups and landowners, logging companies, and local government authorities in the southern part of the country.
-The actions took the form of protests and, occasionally, instances of rock throwing, land occupations, and burning of crops or buildings.
-Many of these actions were initiated by the Coordinadora Arauco Malleco (CAM), an indigenous group that has been accused of terrorist acts.
+Since 2009, there have been frequent instances of violent confrontations between Indigenous Mapuche groups and landowners, logging companies, and local government authorities in the southern part of the country.
+These conflicts were a result of encroachment on Indigenous land, a direct result of the continuing lack of constitutional recognition.
+The confrontations ranged from protests and, occasionally, instances of rock throwing, land occupations, and burning of crops or buildings.
+Many of these actions were initiated by the Coordinadora Arauco Malleco (CAM), an Indigenous group that has been accused of terrorist acts.

-Three CAM-related Mapuches and a non-indigenous sympathizer remained imprisoned in a 2001 arson case in which antiterrorism penalties were applied.
+Three CAM-related Mapuches and a non-Indigenous sympathizer remained imprisoned in a 2001 arson case in which antiterrorism penalties were applied.
 The four initiated a hunger strike in March, demanding the terrorism convictions be voided to allow their release on parole.
 In April the court acquitted two other individuals of all charges, criminal and terrorist, in the same case.
 In September the Senate rejected a proposed law to allow the release of the four imprisoned on terrorist charges.
 Government-sponsored legislation which would clarify the application of the antiterrorism law remained pending at year's end.

 The government did not act on a United Nations special rapporteur's 2003 recommendation that there be a judicial review of cases affecting Mapuche leaders.
 The government had not applied the antiterrorism law in Mapuche-related prosecutions since 2002.
 However, it began again to apply this law in August, 2009, as the Mapuche conflict deepened following several acts of occupation and arson, as well as the killing of a Mapuche activist.

+The tensions exposed by the Mapuche Conflict of 2009 reemerged in 2017 under the Bachelet government, in which a covert operation, 'Operation Hurricane,' was carried out by police.
+As a result of the operation, eight CAM Mapchue members were wrongfully arrested for a string of arson attacks.
+Citing past rhetoric associated with CAM's political demands, media and business sectors painted a violent picture of the Mapuche community members allegedly involved.
+However, in October 2017, Chile's Supreme Court intervened and released the accused based on falsified evidence.
+As a result, both the director of the intelligence unit and head of police lost their jobs.
+The incident exposed repeated patterns of violent associations cast on Mapuche activist groups by the press (See also: Rapa Nui police repression and Aymara mining protests).

+Still, these types of conflict have continued sporadically to present day with both CAM and the splinter group Weichan Auka Mapu (WAM) continuing to lead protests.
+Both groups have expressed a willingness to use violence, attacking and sabotaging forestry operations, infrastructural corporations, and private homes of non-Indigenous civilians who live on former Indigenous lands.
+These acts are performed with the intent to further the political goals of land redistribution.